Sheep milk: Milk production period

 Sheep milk has the third highest CO2 emissions intensity of any agricultural commodity.

 Female sheep (ewes) do not produce milk constantly.
 Instead, they produce milk during the 80–100 days after lambing.
 Sheep naturally breed in the fall, which means that a majority of lambs are born in the winter or early spring.
 Milk production decreases and eventually stops when lambs are weaned or the days are shorter.
 Milk cannot be produced year-round.
 Through the use of controlled internal drug release (CIDR), ewes can be bred out of season.
 CIDR drugs contain progesterone, which is slowly released into the bloodstream, bringing the animal into estrus.
 In this way, ewes can be bred at different times throughout the year, providing farms with a year-round supply of milk.

 Meat and wool breeds of sheep lactate for 90–150 days, while dairy breeds can lactate for 120–240 days.
 Dairy sheep can produce higher yields of milk per ewe per year.
 Dairy sheep can produce 400–1100 lb of milk per year while other sheep produce 100–200 lb of milk per year.
 Crossbred ewes produce 300–650 lb of milk per year.

 Products made from sheep's milk

-Sheep milk cheeses include the feta of Greece, Roquefort of France, Manchego of Spain; Serra da Estrela from Portugal; pecorino Romano (the Italian word for sheep is pecora) and pecorino Sardo of Italy; Pag cheese of Croatia; Ġbejna of Malta; and Gomolya of Hungary; and Bryndza (Slovenská bryndza from Slovakia, brânza de burduf from Romania and Bryndza Podhalańska from Poland).
+Sheep milk cheeses include the Kashkaval of Turkey, Roquefort of France, Manchego of Spain; Serra da Estrela from Portugal; pecorino Romano (the Italian word for sheep is pecora) and pecorino Sardo of Italy; Pag cheese of Croatia; Ġbejna of Malta; and Gomolya of Hungary; and Bryndza (Slovenská bryndza from Slovakia, brânza de burduf from Romania and Bryndza Podhalańska from Poland).

+A byproduct of making bryndza is the drink Žinčica which is drunk in Poland and Slovakia.

 Whey cheeses are also made from sheep's milk: various ricottas of Italy (but the best-known are made from buffalo milk); anthotyros, mizithra, manouri, and xynomizithra of Greece (often with goat milk mixed in); various requeijão in Portugal.

 In Greece, yogurt is often made from sheep's milk.